 Bob Denney’s What’s Hot and What’s Not: Midyear 2016

 Each year, Bob Denney’s big fourth quarter report on What’s Hot and What’s Not in the Legal Profession keeps us on top of the most important business trends.
 But there’s no need to wait for year’s end to feel a little smarter about the legal landscape.
 Around midyear, Bob issues an update reporting on fluxes in the marketplace.
 So, what’s bubbling up at 2016’s halfway point?
-Here’s youri sneak peek, before it is released later this week to the rest of the world.
+Here’s a sneak peek, before it is released later this week.

 Like all previous reports, this update is not based just on law firm surveys but also on information we are continually gathering from legal departments, other providers of legal services, the legal and business press and data compiled by various resources.
 We are not attempting to report on every development, many of which are obvious and widely recognized, but only on those that we believe are having, or will have, an impact on the profession.

 Cybersecurity.
 No longer just in large firms.
 Midsize firms are recognizing its critical importance.
 There are some predictions that clients will administer security audits that some law firms will fail.

 Regulatory.
 New federal regulations are being published almost daily.
 The FDA, FCC, SEC and the FAA lead the parade.
 However, unlike in much of the rest of the profession, there is an under-supply of experienced lawyers in this area.

 Government Relations.
 As The McCormick Group’s Steve Nelson reported earlier this year, door-opening relationships are no longer enough.
 Effective lobbyists must be equipped with facts, data and technical expertise to convince members of Congress what’s best for the country and their constituents.